Farage says Brexit Party will not contest 317 Tory seats

 Brexit Party leader Nigel Farage speaking in Hartlepool on Monday.
 “What we will do is concentrate our total effort into all of the seats that are held by the Labour Party, who have completely broken their manifesto in 2017.”
 Photograph: Owen Humphreys/PA Wire

-Brexit Party leader Nigel Farage said on Monday that his party would not contest the 317 seats won by the Conservative Party in the 2017 election but would contest nearly all other seats.

-In a significant boost for prime minister Boris Johnson ahead of the December 12th election, Mr Farage said he did not want anti-Brexit parties to win the election so was standing down candidates in 317 of the 650 seats up for grabs.
+Mr Farage said his party’s climbdown came after months of trying to create a leave alliance with the Tories, but it was time to put the country before the party and make a “unilateral” move.

+As he spelled out his general election strategy, Mr Farage said he had concluded that if the Brexit Party had stood a candidate in every seat it could split the vote and usher in dozens of Liberal Democrat MPs and, in turn, create the circumstances for a second referendum.
-“The Brexit Party will not contest the 317 seats the Conservatives won at the last election,” Mr Farage said.
-“But what we will do is concentrate our total effort into all of the seats that are held by the Labour Party, who have completely broken their manifesto in 2017.”

-“Our action prevents a second referendum from happening,” Mr Farage said.
-“We will also take on the rest of the remainer parties.”
+He said: “The Brexit party will not contest the 317 seats the Conservatives won at the last election.
+We will concentrate our total effort into all the seats that are held by the Labour party, who have completely broken their manifesto pledge in 2017 to respect the result of the referendum, and we will also take on the rest of the remainer parties.
+We will stand up and fight them all.”

-Mr Farage said Mr Johnson’s move towards a free trade deal with the European Union that did not include regulatory alignment was a “significant change” to the approach on Brexit.
+He said this strategy was reliant on Mr Johnson sticking to his promises on delivering Brexit, and getting Brexit Party MPs into parliament to keep the pressure on him.

-“And actually he’ll know, just as Mrs May’s vote disappeared in the European elections of this year, the same will happen again if a British prime minister breaks firm commitments.”
+“Remember you told us we’re not going to have political alignment.
+He will know, just as Mrs May’s vote disappeared in the European elections of this year, the same will happen again if a British prime minister breaks firm commitments and promises made to the British people.

+“I have got no great love for the Conservative party at all, but I can see right now that by giving Boris half a chance – and stopping the fanatics in the Liberal Democrats – they even want to revoke the result of the referendum – I think our action, our announcement today prevents a second referendum from happening.”

+Mr Farage said he had been reassured after Mr Johnson said he would not accept an extension of the transition period for Britain leaving the EU beyond the end of 2020.

 Responding to Mr Farage’s decision, Liberal Democrat leader Jo Swinson tweeted: “The Conservative Party are the Brexit Party now.”